The Killer Bride: Broadcast

 The Killer Bride premiered on ABS-CBN on August 12, 2019, replacing Sino Ang Maysala?: Mea Culpa.
 It aired weeknights at 9:15 PM PST on the network's Primetime Bida evening block and worldwide via TFC.
 The show concluded on January 17, 2020, and was replaced by A Soldier's Heart beginning January 20, 2020.

-It aired re-runs on Jeepney TV from November 9, 2020 to January 29, 2021; replacing the re-runs of Wildflower.
+It aired re-runs on Jeepney TV from November 9, 2020 to January 29, 2021; replacing the re-runs of Wildflower and was replaced by the re-runs of Hanggang Saan.
 It also aired re-runs on Kapamilya Channel's Kapamilya Gold afternoon block, Kapamilya Online Live, and A2Z's Zuper Hapon from July 29, 2024 to January 3, 2025; replacing the re-runs of Darna 2022 and was replaced by the re-runs of Viral Scandal.

 An extended version of the series, The Killer Bride: Killer Cuts, streamed exclusively on iWant and ran concurrently with the series.
 Killer Cuts showed the primetime series’ unrated and uncensored scenes.